9th Annual Building Resilience Through Private-Public Partnerships Conference

 This most recent book by renowned Harvard professor Rebecca Henderson looks at navigating a world faced with unprecedented challenges but also with extraordinary opportunity for capitalism to reimagine itself.
 The author will discuss how change takes place through corporate examples and how finance, governance, and leadership must evolve to meet current demands.

 Leading During a Pandemic

 - Remarks by the National Guard Bureau on Coordinated Leadership

 - Leading Response and Reopening from City Hall to the State House

 - The pandemic knows no boundaries.
-However, government leaders are responsible for protecting the constituents within their jurisdictions.
-To prevent the spread of COVID-19 and decrease the chance of overwhelming the health care system, elected officials collaborated across state lines and at all levels of government.
-Governors and mayors had to put on an emergency manager hat and join the front lines with health care workers and first responders.
+However, government leaders are responsible for protecting their constituents.
+To help prevent the spreading COVID-19 and overwhelming the health care system, elected officials have collaborated across state lines and at all levels of government.
+Governors and mayors have had to put on emergency manager hats and join the front lines with health care workers and first responders.

 Breakout Session: YOU’RE IT!
 Meta-Leadership, Strategies and Practices To Advance Crisis Leader Performance

 The next generation of disaster managers need to be prepared for the unexpected.
 COVID-19 has shown how vulnerable society is to unexpected events and why more work needs to be done to improve global resilience.
 This session will discuss the importance of crisis leadership and how future disaster managers can learn from the COVID-19 pandemic.

 Breakout Session: The Role of Media in Crisis and Disaster Response

 Mass media plays a critical role during a crisis, particularly in disseminating life-saving information to the general public.
 This session will explore how to best engage with media during a crisis and share timely and accurate information beneficial to the response efforts.